Humbe (singer): 2020–2022: Breakthrough with Entropía and Aurora

-2023–present: Esencia, Armagedón, and new projects
+2023–2024: ESENCIA and ARMAGEDÓN

-On 22 March 2023, Humbe released his fourth studio album, Esencia, comprising eleven tracks inspired by personal experiences and reflections on humility and self-love.
+On 22 March 2023, HUMBE released his fourth studio album, Esencia, comprising eleven tracks inspired by personal experiences and reflections on humility and self-love.
 In November 2023, he released the standalone single "Fantasmas", conceived as a tribute to the Day of the Dead.
 That same month, he attended the inaugural edition of the Rolling Stone en Español Awards, where he performed "Cómo Respirar?", a song from Aurora.
-Later in 2023, he collaborated with the indie pop group Latin Mafia on the single "Patadas de Ahogado".
+Later in 2023, he collaborated with the indie pop group Latin Mafia on the single "Patadas de Ahogado".'

 In 2024, he released "Kintsugi", a single inspired by the namesake Japanese art, and launched his sold-out Esencia Tour on 15 March 2024, performing across Mexico, Peru, Colombia, Guatemala, and Argentina.
 In June, he released "Malbec" in collaboration with Reik.
 The Esencia Tour concluded on 28 November 2024, coinciding with the release of his fifth studio album, Armagedón, his first independent record following his departure from Sony Music.
-The album explores sensual and conceptual themes centered on an "intergalactic journey within a relationship" and was listed by Rolling Stone en Español among the best Spanish-language albums of 2024.
+The album explores sensual and conceptual themes centered on an "intergalactic travel within a relationship" and was listed by Rolling Stone en Español among the best Spanish-language albums of 2024.
 Humbe was named to the Rolling Stone en Español list of "25 Artists That Define the Future of Music".

+2025–present: Dueño del Cielo

-On 1 April 2025, Humbe became an official ambassador for Cartier, and attended the Met Gala after-party the following month.
+On 1 April 2025, Humbe became an official ambassador for Cartier, and the following month attended the Met Gala after-party.
 On 30 July, he collaborated with Sebastián Yatra on the single "Templo de Piceas".
-He is scheduled to perform at the Palacio de los Deportes on 30 November 2025 as part of the promotion for his upcoming sixth studio album, Dueño del Cielo.
+On 27 November, he appeared on the cover of Mexico's Vogue Hombre for its December issue.
+On 30 November, he performed at the Palacio de los Deportes as part of a promotional event for his sixth album, Dueño del Cielo, which was released on 6 December.
+Its lead single, "Morfina", was released on 11 November.
+The album was ranked number 20 on Rolling Stone's list of the 50 best Latin and Spanish-language albums of 2025.

+In 2026, Humbe embarked on the Dueño del Cielo Tour, his most extensive to date, featuring dates across Europe, Oceania, and Japan—the latter including a performance at the Summer Sonic Festival.
+He performed "Morfina" at the Grammy Museum's Clive Davis Theater in February, and in September, the song won Best Pop Song – New Generation at the 2026 Premios Juventud.